bhisaac/5eFP/5eFP-SRD.md

 #### Legendary Actions

-**Regenerate (1 Action).** The troll heals 1 wound.
+**Regenerate (1 Action).** The troll receives 1 point of healing.
 If the troll's regeneration trait isn't functioning, this action doesn’t function.

 ### Troll, Ice